Skip to main content

 The LinkedIn Algorithm: What Actually Matters in 2026

-I've written a deep dive on how the LinkedIn algorithm works, but here's the creator-specific version.
-The things that matter most if you're trying to build an audience, not just get a few likes from coworkers.
+I've written a deep dive on how the LinkedIn algorithm works.
+Here's the creator version: what matters most if you want to build an audience, not just collect likes from coworkers.

 The First 90 Minutes Decide Everything

 LinkedIn's algorithm is brutally front-loaded.
-Research from Richard van der Blom shows that roughly 80% of a post's total reach is determined in the first 60-90 minutes after publishing.
+Research from Richard van der Blom shows roughly 80% of a post's total reach is set in the first 60 to 90 minutes.
 LinkedIn shows your post to a small slice of your network first.
-If they engage, it gets pushed wider.
+If they engage, it spreads.
 If they don't, it dies.

 Comments Are Worth 10x More Than Likes

-And when someone does comment?
-Reply.
-Actually reply - not a thumbs-up emoji or a "thanks for sharing!" but a real response that continues the conversation.
-LinkedIn's algorithm weights comment threads heavily.
-A post where you're actively talking to people in the comments keeps getting pushed to new audiences long after the initial burst of engagement fades.
+And when someone comments, reply.
+Not a thumbs-up or "thanks for sharing!" but a real response that continues the thread.
+The algorithm weights comment threads heavily, and a post where you're talking to people keeps reaching new audiences long after the initial burst fades.

 Dwell Time Is the Silent Signal